lupyuen/nuttx-ox64/README.md

 Here are the steps, based on the [Official Flashing Instructions](https://github.com/openbouffalo/buildroot_bouffalo#flashing-instructions)...

-1. Connect USB Serial Adapter to __Linux Serial Console__:
+1. Connect USB Serial Adapter to __Ox64 Serial Console__:
-    + Linux UART TX is physical pin 32 / GPIO 16
+    + Serial Console TX is physical pin 32 / GPIO 16
-    + Linux UART RX is physical pin 31 / GPIO 17
+    + Serial Console RX is physical pin 31 / GPIO 17
+    + Remember to connect GND
     + Baud 2000000

     Power up via the Micro USB Port.

     TODO: What do we see in USB Serial Terminal?

-1. Connect USB Serial Adapter to __Flashing UART Port__:
+1. Connect USB Serial Adapter to __Ox64 Flashing UART__:
     + Flashing UART TX is physical pin 1 / GPIO 14
     + Flashing UART RX is physical pin 2 / GPIO 15
+    + Remember to connect GND
     + Baud 2000000

     Power up via the Micro USB Port.